httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The length of the representation data might not be known when starting the transfer, for example, because the representation is taken from a streaming source.
 The representation's length will, however, be known at the latest when the upload is complete.

-Despite this, a client SHOULD communicate the representation's length to the server as soon as it becomes known to aid with resource managament and facilitate early validation.
+Despite this, a client SHOULD communicate the representation's length to the server as soon as it becomes known to aid with resource management and facilitate early validation.
 There are two different ways for the client to indicate and for the server to discover the representation's length from requests for creating the upload resource ({{upload-creation}}) or appending to it ({{upload-appending}}):

 1. If the request includes the `Upload-Complete` field value set to true, the request content is the remaining representation data.
-The representation's length is then the sum of the current offset ({{upload-offset}}) and request content's length, which might be announced in the `Content-Length` header field.
+The representation's length is then the sum of the current offset ({{upload-offset}}) and the request content's length, which might be announced in the `Content-Length` header field.
 2. The request can include the `Upload-Length` header field defined below.

 The `Upload-Length` request and response header field is an Item Structured Header Field ({{STRUCTURED-FIELDS}}).
 Its value is a non-negative Integer ({{Section 3.3.1 of STRUCTURED-FIELDS}}) and indicates the representation's length as a number of bytes.
 Other values MUST cause the entire header field to be ignored.